weesvisje/docs/docs/csharp/quick-tips/authserver.md

 You can configure the C# SDK itself as a Ditto-standard authentication service.
-The server looks at the incoming credentials to decide whether to let a peer syncronize with the server or not.
+The server looks at the incoming credentials to decide whether to let a peer synchronize with the server or not.
 You provide all of the signing and verifying keys yourself through the SDK, thereby making the resulting JWTs ([JSON Web Tokens](https://jwt.io/)) properly authenticate with Ditto.